naominpn/pokemondesignmatch/README.md

 <br><b>Problem:</b> I usually prefer to use all my measurements in percentage however this would moved the triangle when the window size changed.

    - the dashed border around the image
 <br><b>Comment:</b> At first, I was confused and thought it was a border for my img-container class.
-However upon thinking about it a bit more, I found a solution to add a div with it's own class of as img-border.
+However upon thinking about it a bit more, I found a solution to add a div with it's own class of img-border.

    - Unusual staircase layout of the cards
 <br><b>Comment:</b> Not really difficult just never used nth child before.
 I already new how to tackle this challenge; this took around 10 minutes to figure out.